DHS Hurricane 3 (H3)

 This was a generally good rubber for me (I am a all around offensive player), tacky chinese rubber made it good for spins, yet it still was a decent topspin looper.
 It could still be better at flat kill shots though.
 Overall it is a good offensive rubber but there are better ones out there for similar prices.

-Rate the DHS Hurricane 3 (H3)
+Review the DHS Hurricane 3 (H3)

 Discussions (Not Reviews)